-As I’m writing this, I’m sitting on a rock overlooking a valley dotted with Himalayan Oak trees.
-Right below my feet, I can see dozens of sheep grazing and the endearing lambs bleating and calling their mothers’ attention with their heads pointing in my direction.
-A spider just drew a line of silk from my arm to the book and crawled into my book and sat there as if it is its rightful place.
-It is quite nippy and by the same token, the sun is shining brightly, spreading the warmth and thus happiness.
+As I’m writing this, I’m perched on a rock overlooking a valley dotted with Himalayan Oak trees.
+Right below my feet, I can see dozens of sheep grazing and the adorable lambs bleating and calling their mothers’ attention with their heads pointing in my direction.
+A spider just drew a silk thread from my arm to the book and crawled into my book and sat there as if it is its rightful place.
+It is quite nippy and by the same token, the sun is shining bright, spreading some warmth and happiness.
 And now the spider made its way into my unkempt hair and I lost sight of it and I know I will not see the spider again.
 It probably fainted in my hair, for I have not washed my hair for ages.

-It has been more than a few days since I looked at a mirror and I’m always in my bed plus ranger hat hair.
+I have not seen a mirror in days and I’m always in my ranger hat hair.
 The perfume I’m wearing is Himalayan Oak firewood smoke.
 I don’t know what I look like anymore and I don’t care either.
 I feel beautiful from deep within.
 I’m not afraid or worried about anything, not even Leon Cavallo, the horse, I so dread to ride.
-Music I hear is the bells of the mules, bees buzzing, sheep bleating, wind whispering, ravens signing and Lammergeier calling.
+The music I hear is the chimes of mules’ bells, bees buzzing, sheep bleating, wind whispering, and ravens and Lammergeier calling.
 Only happy thoughts cross my mind.
-I barely think of the life I lived back home because when I stand in the middle of the heroic mountains and then look down at myself I find everything irrelevant and insignificant.
+I barely think of the life I live back home because when I stand in the middle of the heroic mountains and then look down at myself I find everything irrelevant and insignificant.

-Usually, in my free time, I find myself a sunny spot and lie under the blue sky and gape at the massive clouds gather and then spread out gently into abstract shapes.
-Without my knowledge, I indulge in this activity for long, and without any other thought interrupting my imagination of the shapes.
-At the end of the session, I rise realizing that I was in a transcendental state and I attained it effortlessly.
+In my free time after treks, I usually find myself a sunny spot and lie under the blue sky and gape at the clouds form and unform mysterious shapes.
+Without my knowledge and without any other thoughts interrupting my imagination of the shapes, I indulge in this activity for long.
+And at the end of the session, I wake up realising that I was in a transcendental state and I attained it effortlessly.
 Sometimes I even struggle to bring my natural thoughts back.

-Here I’m as free as the wind and as wild as the mountains themselves.
-I guess they just rub it off on me.
-I’m high on the mountains and this is definitely my favourite high.
+Here I feel as free as the wind and as wild as the mountains themselves.
+I guess they just rub it off on everyone surrounded by their presence.
+I’m always high on the mountains and this is definitely my favourite high.